I applied through an employee referral and interviewed at AMD.

 Interviewed at AMD

-I applied online and the process took 4+ weeks - interviewed at AMD in September 2013.
+I applied through an employee referral and the process took 2 months - interviewed at AMD.

-I applied through a staffing agency and the process took 2 months - interviewed at AMD in September 2013.
+I applied through college or university and the process took 2 weeks - interviewed at AMD.

 Your feedback has been sent to the team and we'll look into it.